 In SaaS you have to keep delivering and growing value if you want to keep that middle R in “MRR” alive.
 I call this a “downside” for sellers insofar as it creates a new business challenge to overcome.
 Selling your product this way actually has huge long-term benefits to your product and company health.
 It prevents you from taking shortcuts for easy money.

 This is the greatest thing about the SaaS model: keeping everyone honest.
-It allows the best products to float to the top of the market.
-To compete and grow as a SaaS product, you have to keep up with the competition, track ever-growing customer expectations, release new capabilities, maintain stability, and continually harden security.
-Buyers are kept honest by their spend; they have to keep buying if they want the backup of ongoing support, updates, new features, solid security, and more.
+It allows the best products to float to the top of the market. o compete and grow as a SaaS product, you must keep pace with competitors and evolving customer expectations.
+Additionally, you need to release new capabilities, maintain platform stability, and continuously strengthen security.
+Buyers remain committed through ongoing purchases, ensuring they receive support, updates, new features, enhanced security, and more.

-These two posts from Ben Thompson give a great rundown of companies switching to SaaS, and why subscription business models are better for incentives.
+These two posts from Ben Thompson give a great rundown of companies switching to SaaS, and one of the benefits of software as a service is better business models for incentives.